Scholarships 2023

 • If I receive a scholarship, how do I get the scholarship money?

 Marion Community Foundation will pay all scholarship awards directly to the accredited educational institution.
 No scholarship dollars will be sent to individual applicants.
 Scholarships may only be used toward tuition, fees required for enrollment, and books, supplies, and equipment required for instruction and billed directly by the institution.
-Recipients of Marion Community Foundation will receive instructions via email in July 2023 explaining what documentation is needed to process their scholarship award(s) to their respective college or university.
+Recipients of Marion Community Foundation scholarships will receive instructions in July explaining what documentation is needed to process their scholarship award to their respective college or university.
 This documentation is required before scholarships are paid.